blueag8/Photography_Website/README.md

 pip3 install django-forms-bootstrap
 pip3 install pillow
 pip3 install stripe
 7. If deploying to Heroku you will need a requirements.txt file so use the command: pip3 freeze > requirements.txt

-8. For stripe you will need to obtain a both a publishable key and a Secret Key which will be stored in and environment variable.
+8. For stripe access you will need to obtain a both a publishable key and a Secret Key which will be stored in and environment variable.

 I chose to create an env.py file and ensured that is was not published to the public repository by using gitignore.